UC-MACSS/persp-analysis/assignments/observational-data.md

     * How does this project illustrate the good characteristics of big data?
     * How this project illustrate the bad characteristics of big data, and how you plan to overcome these weaknesses?
     * You do not need to address every one of the ten characteristics identified by Salganik.
 Feel free to focus on the characteristics you think are most salient to your project.
-* A feasibility assessment of the project as your MA thesis - for example,
-    * If you are going to rely on data from Facebook's News Feed, how will you convince Facebook to work with you?
-    * If your proposed study involves the use of potentially identifiable data, how will you address IRB concerns?
-    * I do not expect you to be able to go out and run this study tomorrow, so it is okay to be a bit optimistic at this stage.
-But also be realistic and address these concerns.

 ## Submitting your assignment